 Cats hold a particular mystique – they’re naturally inquisitive, clever, and tend to be full of personality.
 Not to mention if the cat really likes you, she’ll curl up on your lap and start to purr.
 Instant stress reliever.
 No wonder, then, cat cafes are popping up all over the country, an idea happily imported from Japan (although the first cat café opened in Taiwan, they were popularized in Japan).

 The idea is simple – on one side of the café, cats roam free in a feline haven equipped with places for them to climb and lounge.
 Visitors can sign up for a one-hour slot to go and be with the cats.
 On the other side of the café, usually separated with glass so you can still see the cats, they’ll serve coffee and pastries.
 And if you happen to fall in love with one of these furry friends, you can adopt them and bring them home with you.

-Here’s three cat cafes that are currently open for business in Ohio, along with one that will be opening soon in Cleveland’s popular Tremont neighborhood.
+Here’s four cat cafes that are currently open for business in Ohio.

 Eat Purr Love Cat Cafe, Columbus